By Ellie Mae Johnson, Deputy Conveyancing Manager.

 - Lock all windows and doors.
 Once the final load is ready to go, fully secure the home.
 Why not leave a welcome note with any useful information?

-- Collect the kids/dog, or invite some friends over.
 Put the kettle on, crack open the champagne and order a takeaway.
 Welcome to your new home!